Shift3/standards-and-practices/standards/commits.md

 # Git Commit Messages

-## Shift3's convention for how to structure, write, and use your commits
+## Bitwise's convention for how to structure, write, and use your commits
  _([reference](http://karma-runner.github.io/1.0/dev/git-commit-msg.html))_